Antidepressants: What the Research Actually Shows

 Esp.
 Paxil

-Withdrawal stories — brain zaps, dizziness, weeks of misery — cluster heavily around short-half-life drugs like Paxil.
-The fix is a slow taper, not a cold stop, but many were never warned.
+Withdrawal stories — brain zaps, dizziness, weeks or months of misery — cluster heavily around short-half-life drugs like Paxil, and closely match what the systematic reviews above found once someone actually looked.
+The fix is a slow, personalized taper, not a cold stop or a "2 weeks and you're fine" script.

 The Bottom Line — In Plain English

-What they are.
+What they are, and the myth sold alongside them.
 Most antidepressants today are SSRIs — they raise the brain chemical serotonin.
-The 1990s ad story that depression is simply "low serotonin, fixed by this pill" was never proven, and a big 2022 review found no consistent evidence for it.
-That doesn't make the drugs fake; it means we treat depression with tools that work without fully understanding why.
+The "low serotonin, fixed by this pill" story was the industry's core marketing pitch for 30 years and was never proven; a 2022 umbrella review found no consistent evidence for it at all.
+A leading psychiatrist has called it "neurobabble."
+That doesn't make the drugs fake; it means millions were sold a diagnosis-and-cure story dressed as settled science.

 Paxil, Prozac & pregnancy.
-Paxil is the one antidepressant with a real pregnancy red flag — the FDA put it in its strongest pre-ban risk tier in 2005, several studies link first-trimester use to a higher (roughly 2% vs 1%) heart-defect rate, and GSK has paid over $1 billion in birth-defect lawsuits.
-But other large studies found no risk, the newest 2024 review calls the signal only "suggestive," and untreated depression in pregnancy carries its own real dangers.
-Prozac is not flagged for heart defects the way Paxil is.
-This is a risk-vs-risk call for an OB and psychiatrist together — not a verdict an infographic can make for you.
+Paxil is the one antidepressant with a real pregnancy red flag — the FDA moved it to its strongest pre-ban risk tier in 2005, several studies link first-trimester use to a higher (roughly 2% vs 1%) heart-defect rate, and GSK has paid over $1 billion in birth-defect lawsuits.
+Other large studies found no risk, and the newest 2024 review calls the signal only "suggestive."
+Untreated depression in pregnancy carries its own real dangers.
+This is a genuine risk-vs-risk call for an OB and psychiatrist — not a verdict this page can make for you.

 Key Takeaways

-• Lifestyle (exercise, sleep, sun, connection) and therapy have real, evidence-backed antidepressant effects — cheapest tools, most underused
+• Lifestyle (exercise, sleep, sun, connection) and therapy have real, evidence-backed antidepressant effects — free, and the most underused tools here